 The modern casserole, however, became popular when food shortages and economic hardships caused by wars and depressions prompted women to begin stretching expensive ingredients by mixing them with leftovers and cheaper alternatives.
 Thus was born the tuna noodle casserole, the hamburger macaroni casserole, and the leftover chicken rice casserole, to mention only three of hundreds.

 We Casserole Kids grew up eating “one-dish meals” baked in the oven.
 A few still appear on lists of Comfort Foods, and a few are favorites of mine.
-At least once a year on a cold night I lust for a tuna noodle casserole like my mother used to make with canned tuna, genuine cream of mushroom soup and frozen green peas.
+At least once a year on a cold night I lust for a tuna noodle casserole like my mother used to make with canned tuna, condensed cream of mushroom soup and frozen green peas.
 I confess to a weakness for macaroni and cheese (any kind) and I absolutely love green bean casserole, and not just for the holidays.
 I am not alone in having good memories of these dishes.

 For hundreds of years from the Middle Ages to the early Nineteenth Century, casseroles were made with crusts of pastry or grains such as rice.
 With its crust of corn bread, you might think of this recipe as an authentic casserole made with American ingredients.
 At least the corn, corn meal and jalapeño peppers are all native to America.